-Teacher in-service dates and holidays are scheduled yearly.
+Teacher in-service dates, conference day, recess days, and holidays are scheduled yearly.
 Please refer to the Christian Academy of Louisville JA-12 school calendar.
 Junior Academy follows the Christian Academy JA-12 calendar and is closed for Fall, Christmas, and Spring Breaks.